Trifoia/front-end-test/README.md

 ## Footer
 The footer should have the following copyright text:
 ```
-© 2018 Trifoia.
+© 2019 Trifoia.
 All rights reserved.
 ```

 As well as links to the following pages:
-- Terms of Use
+- Careers
+- Past Projects
 - Privacy Policy
 - COI Policy
-- Careers
-- Projects
+- Terms of Use

+And social media links to the following

 # Colors
 The following Hex codes represent our six official "Trifoia" colors: